CPT-Odd effects on the electromagnetic properties of charged leptons in the Standard Model Extension: The calculation

-As already commented, this diagram-by-diagram contribution of Fig.~\ref{VVV} is possible because the corresponding amplitudes are UV-divergences-free and gauge-independent by themselves.
-As we will see below, IR divergences only are present in the $a^{\gamma \gamma \gamma }_l$ contribution.\\
+As already commented, this diagram-by-diagram contribution of Fig.~\ref{Loop2}$(a)$ is possible because the corresponding amplitudes are UV-divergences-free and gauge-independent by themselves.
+As we will see below, IR divergences only are present in the $a^{\gamma \gamma \gamma }_l$ contribution, but this contribution does not exist in the $(k_{AF})_\mu=0$ approximation.\\

-From the above considerations, the amplitudes for the diagrams of Fig.~\ref{VVV} can be written as follows:
+From the above considerations, the amplitudes for the diagrams of Fig.~\ref{Loop2}$(a)$ can be written as follows:

 In the above expressions,

 where $X,Y=AF,AZ,ZZ$.
 Note that we have introduced a fictitious mass for the photon only in diagram $(\gamma \gamma \gamma)$, since it is the only one with IR divergences. \\